MikeHeiber/Ising_OPV/README.md

 As an example, to import a compressed morphology that is in current working directory on a single processor, the command is:
 >    Ising_OPV.exe parameters_default.txt ./morphology_0_compressed.txt

+To import an entire set of morphologies in a parallel processing environment:
+>    mpiexec -n 10 Ising_OPV.exe parameters_default.txt ./morphology_#_compressed.txt
+This command will import 10 morphologies (morphology_0_compressed.txt, morphology_1_compressed.txt, etc) and assign one to each processor.

-These statements can be implemented into batch scripts for running Ising_OPV v2.0 in a supercomputing environment.
+These statements can be implemented into batch scripts for running Ising_OPV v3.0 in a supercomputing environment.

 ### Output
 Ising_OPV will create several output files:
 - morphology_#_compressed.txt -- This text file will be created for each morphology generated and stores the data for that morphology.
 - analysis_summary.txt -- This text file will contain statistics about the set of morphologies that has been created.
+- correlation_data_avg.txt -- This text file will contain the average correlation function data for the morphology set.
 - interfacial_distance_histograms.txt -- This text file will be created when interfacial distance histogram calculation is enabled and will contain histogram data for each domain type.
 -  tortuostiy_histograms.txt -- This text file will be created when tortuosity calculation is enabled and contain the overall tortuosity histogram data for each domain type.
 -  end-to-end_path_data1.txt and end-to-end_path_data2.txt -- These text files will be created when tortuosity calculation is enabled and will contain the lengths of the shortest end-to-end paths through each domain type.